perrycate/tldr/posts/peak.md

        develop the same range of motion they otherwise would.
-    * Skeletal adaptations (such as tennis players' dominant arm bones becoming up to 20% denser than their other arm) will be more significant if they happen during puberty
+    * Skeletal adaptations (such as tennis players' dominant arm bones becoming up to 20% denser than their other arm) will be more significant if they happen during puberty.
-    * Age of athletes is increasing with modern technology though
+    * That said, the upper bound of average athlete ages is increasing with modern technology.
  * Brain development: Some (not all) parts of the brain in professional musicians are only enlarged if they started before 7.
     * Science of this is not well understood yet.

-* However, not insurmountable: perfect pitch for example can be improved via training
+    * Not insurmountable, though: perfect pitch, for example, can be improved via training.

 ### Steps to becoming a prodigy